MrGrasss/TeleBlitz-BestTelebot/README.md

     - MassDM: The message.txt that is used for this tool is in HTML format, so if you want bold text for example you use
       <b>#text</b> and for an image you can just add an <a href=#Image link>.</a> to display this image and only add a
       dot or anything as text else it won't show up :)

+    - Mass Forwarder: Like MassDM but uses a forwarder message instead.
+After 3 flags in a row the message that your using is 99% flagged so change it, flagged tokens can still be used in other functions and will be saved in massforwarder/flagged-clients folder

     - Messages: In forwarding and mass messaging your message could get flagged if enough users report this message.
       If you start to see "[ERROR] {phone} got flagged." prompt when trying to send this message it 99% means that this